koompios/pionux.org/docs/Documentation.md

 ---
 id: documentation
-title: Basic
+title: Basic Commands in Pionux
-sidebar_label: Command
+sidebar_label: Commands
 ---

-# Basic Commands in Pionux

-> Noted: To do all these basic commands below, you must be in the terminal:
+> Noted: To do all  basic commands below, you must be in the terminal:

 To show the directory you are currently in: